patrickluvsoj/dsh-llm-nous/README.md

 - keep favorites profile-wide, so pinned models stay at the top across sessions and after restarting Harness;
 - keep the current model visible even if Nous later removes it from the advertised catalog.

-Search appears automatically when the available catalog is larger than the compact view.
-Pins are a UI preference stored by Harness; they do not rewrite the plugin's configured `models` fallback.

 ![Search all Nous Portal models and pin favorites](docs/assets/nous-model-search-and-pins.gif)